Human impact on the environment: Warnings by the scientific community

 There are many publications from the scientific community to warn everyone about growing threats to sustainability, in particular threats to "environmental sustainability".
 The World Scientists' Warning to Humanity in 1992 begins with: "Human beings and the natural world are on a collision course".
 About 1,700 of the world's leading scientists, including most Nobel Prize laureates in the sciences, signed this warning letter.
 The letter mentions severe damage to the atmosphere, oceans, ecosystems, soil productivity, and more.
 It said that if humanity wants to prevent the damage, steps need to be taken: better use of resources, abandonment of fossil fuels, stabilization of human population, elimination of poverty and more.
 More warning letters were signed in 2017 and 2019 by thousands of scientists from over 150 countries which called again to reduce overconsumption (including eating less meat), reducing fossil fuels use and other resources and so forth.
+Environmental storytelling may also constitute part of the environmental movement.
+Creative environmental vision can help eschew moral preaching in favor of self-reflection through ecological contradictions.
+Rather than pushing readers toward guilt or fear, this type of communication invite self-recognition and emotional engagement, which can be more effective in shifting environmental attitudes.